Workspace Technology Tools Help Organizations Support Mobile Staff Engagement and Productivity

-As the workforce continues to become increasingly mobile, dispersed and even global, progressive organisations are leveraging the workforce evolution as an opportunity to implement new strategies for managing top operating costs—real estate, personnel and technology.
-An integrated and strategic approach to workforce mobility enables organisations to support a more productive, flexible, agile, engaged and empowered workforce that no longer operates in a highly routine and centralised manner.
+As the workforce continues to become increasingly mobile, dispersed and even global, progressive organizations are leveraging the workforce evolution as an opportunity to implement new strategies for managing top operating costs—real estate, personnel and technology.
+An integrated and strategic approach to workforce mobility enables organizations to support a more productive, flexible, agile, engaged and empowered workforce that no longer operates in a highly routine and centralized manner.

 The Workforce Evolution

 Numerous factors are influencing the trend toward workplace flexibility and workforce mobility.
 It’s important for real estate professionals to be aware of these trends as the relationships between workforce and workplace management grow closer.
 A few examples include:

 Wage increases have held around a fairly anemic three percent for the past four years.
 Not surprisingly, job satisfaction rates are dropping as a result.
 Employees were happy just to have jobs during the Recession, but tolerance is shrinking as they continue to hear about growing corporate profits while wages remain flat.
 Many employers are feeling more pressure to retain staff, yet they must do so with little or no additional resources.
 Studies have shown that workplace flexibility is a highly valued perk for employees and they are willing to sacrifice wages for it.

 Having systems in place for staff to work remotely helps to protect organizations from crippling shutdowns due to weather, disasters or other unforeseen interruptions.
 ISO22301, a relatively new International Standard for Business Continuity, was developed to drive organizations to have operational contingency plans in place for crises.
 Organizations that are already flexible in their daily operations can more readily adjust to inclement situations.